Green Practices at Durham Tech

 During its first meeting of 2009, the President's Climate Commitment Committee (PCCC) examined the challenges of making the campus more environmentally sound and went back to the PCCC to evaluate where we are in the process of becoming more “green” and to develop a strategy for dealing with these issues in the future.
 The PCCC members agreed that it was important to take a survey of the faculty and staff of Durham Tech to try to qualify what measures individuals are taking independently to balance the waste on campus.
 A request was sent out to the community and people responded on behalf of themselves, their departments, and their colleagues.
 The following is a list of the efforts people are already making on campus.

-If you'd like to learn more about green practices, Durham Tech offers noncredit courses in green building and design in the The Green Way section.
+If you'd like to learn more about green practices, Durham Tech offers noncredit courses in gardening and sustainability.

 - Recycling printer cartridges, paper, glass, and plastics;